lhartmann/ch32v003_cvbs/README.md

 # Demo-Scene Style Usage

 If you want to show off then you probably want to modify `on_scanline(...)`.
 This function is called once per active display line, and should fill the `cvbs_scanline_t` structure as needed.
-Beware it runs on interrupt context, so it must be fast and handle potential conflicts with foreground code.
-So far, the `cvbs_scanline_t` structure has only 3 fields:
+So far, the structure has only 3 fields:
 * `data` must point to an array of pixel data, bytes, MSB is left-most.
 LSB of last byte must be zero to keep horizontal blank (byte must be even, or simply zero).
 * `data_length` is kind of self-explanatory.
 * `horizontal_start` controls when to start outputting pixels.
 It is a count of SYSCLK cycles from the falling edge of horizontal sync.

+Beware that `on_scanline(...)` runs on interrupt context, and simultaneous to SPI DMA.
+This means that the code should be fast, and handle potential race-conditons with foreground code on `main()`.
+Additionally, the pixel `data` array of the previous scanline is still in use for the DMA and must be preserved, potentially requiring double-buffering.

 Effects such as smooth horizontal scrolling, italic text, perspective graphics, or wobbly images can be achieved by setting `horizontal_start` approprieately.
 Smooth vertical scrolling or stretching can be achieved by setting `data` with some line offset.
 Also, high-res images can be displayed by pointing `data` to flash.